joelczk/blog/about.md

 **$ cat /joel/Desktop/introduction.md**

 > Hi everyone!
-I am a penultimate student in NUS and currently discovering the field of cybersecurity.
+I am currently working as a Security Engineer at Sea.
 This blog serves as my personal blog to document my journney in cybersecurity, and to pen down some of my thoughts as I go about my journey of discovery in the field of Cybersecurity

 **$ ls /joel/Desktop/milestones**